Diffusion with nonlocal boundary conditions: The strong Feller property and its consequences

 \begin{proof} The implication ``(i) $\Rightarrow$ (ii)'' follows immediately from dominated convergence.
 For the converse, set $k(x,A) \coloneqq (T\one_A)(x)$.
 As $T$ operates on $B_b(K)$, the function $x \mapsto k(x,A)$ is measurable in $x$.
 Condition (ii) yields that $k(x,\cdot)$ is a measure, thus $k$ is a kernel.
 Using that simple functions are dense in $B_b(K)$, it is easy to see that $T$ is associated with $k$. \end{proof}

 \begin{cor} The space of all kernel operators is norm closed in $\cL (B_b(K))$. \end{cor}

 Of particular interest are \emph{strong Feller operators}, i.e.\ kernel operators on $B_b(K)$ which only take values in $C(K)$.
-A kernel operator on $C(K)$ is called \emph{strong Feller operator} if its canonical extension to $B_b(K)$ is strongly Feller.
-It is easy to see that a kernel operator is strongly Feller if and only if for the associated kernel $k$ the function $x \mapsto k(x,A)$ is continuous for every Borel set $A$.
+A bounded operator on $C(K)$ (which is automatically a kernel operator) is called \emph{strong Feller operator} if its canonical extension to $B_b(K)$ is strongly Feller.
+It is easy to see that a kernel operator (on $C(K)$ or $B_b(K)$) is strongly Feller if and only if for the associated kernel $k$ the function $x \mapsto k(x,A)$ is continuous for every Borel set $A$.
 Using Corollary \ref{c.kernelclosed}, it follows that the set of all strong Feller operators is a norm closed subspace of $\cL (B_b(K))$.

 The importance of strong Feller operators for us stems from the following result.

 \begin{lem} Let $T,S$ be positive strong Feller operators.
 Then the product $ST$ is a compact operator on $\cL (B_b(K))$. \end{lem}